Politics of Apulia: List of presidents

-The Regional Council of Apulia (Consiglio Regionale della Puglia) is composed of 70 members and is elected with proportional representation plus a majority premium for the winning coalition.
-The council is elected for a five-year term, but, if the President suffers a vote of no confidence, resigns or dies, under the simul stabunt vel simul cadent clause (introduced in 1999), also the council will be dissolved and there will be a fresh election.
+The current President of Apulia is Michele Emiliano, who is serving his second term after winning the 2020 regional election.

 Local government

 Provinces and Metropolitan City

-Apulia is divided into five provinces and one metropolitan city:
+Apulia is divided into five provinces and one metropolitan city.

+After the 2014 reform of local authorities the Province of Bari was replaced by the new Metropolitan City of Bari.
+Since 2014 the president of the province is no more elected directly by citizens, but is chosen by mayors and councilors of the municipalities of the province.

 Municipalities

 Apulia is also divided into 258 comuni (municipalities), which have even more history, having been established in the Middle Ages when they were the main places of government.
 There are eight provincial capital cities in Apulia, as the Province of Barletta-Andria-Trani is the only province in Italy with three capital cities.

 There are 258 communes in Apulia (as of January 2019):